yoavfrancis/CloudCachingProxy/README.md

 ### Licensing

 Please contact the authors for explicit usage permission in commercial software.
-Otherwise LGPL.
+Otherwise LGPL 3.0.